RBigData/mpi_balance/README.md

 combines [pbdMPI](https://github.com/RBigData/pbdMPI) (from pbdr.org)
 with `mclapply()` (from the parallel package).

+The example is intended to provide practice and insight on how R multinode and multicore concepts play out on a cluster.
+I hope that understanding these concepts can lead to more efficient use of parallel resources.

 Modify the `-A`, `-q`, and `-W` parameters in the `hello_balance.pbs` script to match your local requirements.
 The script expects both files to be in a directory named `~/mpi_balance`.
 Typically, this is submitted